hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

 > Summary of the entire meeting for those who didn't attend.

 **Overview**
-The house meeting focused on coordinating chores, managing bills, clarifying schedules, and addressing shared living concerns.
-Key topics included the tick system for chores, kitchen cupboard reorganization, bill payments and increases, privacy during appointments, and upcoming shared purchases.
+The housemates met to discuss ongoing household management, including chores, bills, scheduling, and shared responsibilities.
+Key topics included the tick system for chores, kitchen cupboard reorganization, bill payment updates, privacy during appointments, and upcoming changes to schedules.
+The group also addressed issues with shared spaces, clarified expectations, and planned for future improvements.

 ### 🔹 Key Discussion Points

-- Clarified work and school holiday schedules to coordinate household responsibilities.
-- Discussed ongoing issues with car arrangements and follow-up needed for service calls.
-- Reviewed the tick system for chores, including dishwasher duties and fairness.
+- Reviewed and clarified the tick system for chores, including dishwasher duties.
+- Discussed scheduling changes due to work and school holidays.
-- Agreed to reorganize kitchen cupboards for safety and efficiency.
+- Agreed on a plan to reorganize kitchen cupboards and improve storage.
-- Addressed the increase in internet bills and how to split the cost.
+- Addressed the increase in internet bills and how to split the additional cost.
-- Discussed privacy needs during appointments and agreed on improved communication.
+- Discussed privacy concerns during appointments and agreed on improved communication and alternative arrangements.
-- Reviewed outstanding bill payments and agreed on a process for catching up.
+- Reviewed outstanding payments and agreed on a process for catching up on bills and rent.
+- Planned for general tidying and responsible rubbish disposal.
-- Discussed upcoming purchases (shelves, dryer) and expectations for shared contributions.
+- Discussed future purchases for the house (e.g., shelves, dryer) and expectations for shared contributions.
-- Set tentative dates for kitchen cupboard cleaning and reorganization.
-- Reviewed and clarified expectations for general tidiness and rubbish management.

 ---